Links on Android Authority may earn us a commission. Learn more.

-Pushbullet doesn’t go so far as to grant you full control over your Android phone from a PC.
+Pushbullet doesn’t go so far as to grant you complete control over your Android phone from a PC.
 However, it does put all of your notifications right at your fingertips.
 You can send and receive files and messages with optional encryption and use universal copy and paste to manage messages faster.
 Pushbullet even lets you control multiple devices at the same time.

 Although the basic platform is free, you’re limited to 100 messages per month if you don’t pay.
 Pushbullet Pro will run you $4.99 per month or $39.99 if you pay annually.

 Price: Free or $2.50 per month

-AirDroid is one of the more powerful ways to control Android from a PC, and it combines a number of features from the other apps on this list.
+AirDroid is one of the more powerful ways to control Android from a PC, and it combines several features from the other apps on this list.
 You can manage your messages and notifications or go in-depth and mirror your screen and mouse.
 Not all of the mirroring features are quite as smooth as some other options, but they’ll do in a pinch.

 AirDroid has another advantage over platforms like Pushbullet, too — it only costs $2.99 per month.
 You can also download companion apps to add even more functionality.

 Price: Free or $10 per year / $40 lifetime

 Vysor is a bit simpler than AirDroid in that it places most of its emphasis on screen mirroring.
-It’s a great option if you’re a developer looking to test your app while you develop it or you just want to tinker with the perfect home screen setup.
+It’s a great option if you’re a developer looking to test your app while developing it, or you just want to tinker with the perfect home screen setup.
 If Vysor is your chosen way to control your Android from PC, you can choose between speed and performance depending on your needs.

 As usual, there’s a paid and a free version, and you’ll need to pony up if you want all of the features.
 A paid Vysor subscription offers things like wireless connectivity and full-screen mirroring.